azunre/transfer-learning-for-nlp/README.md

-# transfer-learning-for-nlp
+# Transfer Learning for Natural Language Processing
 Companion repository to Paul Azunre's "Transfer Learning for Natural Language Processing" Book

-Rendered Jupyter notebooks are organized in folders by Chapter, with each folder containing a corresponding `requirements.txt` file representing Kaggle docker image dependencies at the time of their latest succesful run by the author.
+Rendered Jupyter notebooks are organized in folders by Chapter, with each folder containing a corresponding `requirements.txt` file representing Kaggle docker image pip dependency dump at the time of their latest succesful run by the author.

-Ideally, run these directly on Kaggle, where their mirrors are hosted.
+Ideally, run these directly on Kaggle, where notebooks are already hosted.
 This will require little to no setup on your part.
+Be sure to hit `Copy and Edit Kernel` at the top right of each Kaggle kernel page (after creating an account) to get going right away.

+NOTE: If you just copy and paste code into a new kernel, instead of taking the recommended `Copy and Edit Kernel` approach, you may face issues with dependencies as you will be starting from a different set of pre-installed Kaggle dependencies!

 Alternatively, consider installing Anaconda locally and running the notebooks that way.

-Should you decide to convert them to `.py` files for running them locally, you will likely deal with a lot installation debugging, etc. While this is a great learning experience everyone should try at least once in their career, do so at your own risk :-)
+Should you decide to convert the notebooks to `.py` files for running them locally, you will likely deal with a lot installation debugging, etc. While this is a great learning experience everyone should try at least once in their career, do so at your own risk :-)

 The following is an evolving list of notebooks that have been hosted so far, their corresponding Chapters and Kaggle links.
 This list will naturally grow longer as more chapters of this MEAP release are completed.